rommelreality-coder/rommelreality-coder.github.io/README.md

 1. Master of Science in Applied Mathematics (major in Optimization and Approximation), [Institute of Mathematics](https://math.upd.edu.ph/),  University of the Philippines Diliman

 2. Bachelor of Science in Applied Mathematics (major in Operations Research), University of the Philippines Mindanao

+# Potential thesis students

+I am intersted on working with thesis students interested on inverse problems and its particular applications.